 Apart from its spiritual and historical significance, Likir Monastery also offers breathtaking views of the surrounding mountains and valleys.
-Furthermore, the peaceful nature walks around the monastery provide a refreshing break from the hustle and bustle of city life and is famous those starting a solo trip to Ladakh.
+Furthermore, the peaceful nature walks around the monastery provide a refreshing break from the hustle and bustle of city life and is famous for those starting a solo trip to Ladakh.

 However, what makes the Sakya Monastery truly special is its iconic library, home to an incredible collection of ancient manuscripts, texts, and scriptures.
 These documents offer a fascinating glimpse into Ladakh’s history and culture and are considered essential works in Tibetan Buddhism.

 One of the most notable manuscripts in the library is the ‘Kavyadarsha,’ a Sanskrit treatise on poetics, which is believed to be the only existing copy in the world.
 Other rare and valuable works include the ‘Rimgron Chenmo,’ a collection of sutras, and the ‘Panditaraja Jagatshri’s Tshadma,’ a text on grammar and linguistics.
-The library is open to visitors, and is a truly unique experience to explore its shelves and admires the ancient texts.
+The library is open to visitors and is a truly unique experience to explore its shelves and admire the ancient texts.

 Visitors can also attend the daily prayers and ceremonies held in the monastery’s main hall, which offers a glimpse into the vibrant culture of Ladakh.

 It houses several beautiful temples, frescoes, and statues of various Buddhist deities, including an 11-headed sculpture of Avalokiteshwara (The Bodhisattva of Compassion).
-The uniqueness and most impressive features of this monastery is its collection of ancient scriptures and texts, considered some of the oldest in the region.
+The uniqueness and most impressive feature of this monastery is its collection of ancient scriptures and texts, considered some of the oldest in the region.